isomerpages/moe-fuhuapri/_fuhua-experience/Teaching and Learning at Fuhua/Assessment.md

 ---
 ##### **2024 SCHOOL-BASED ASSESSMENT**

-More details will be shared in due course.
+Further details will be shared in due course.
 Thank you for your patience.